Jadael/Library-of-Aletheia/Daemons/docs/Aletheia.md

 ---
 title: Aletheia
-last_updated: 2024-09-13T16:58:46
+last_updated: 2024-09-17T13:46:39
 ---

 # Aletheia

 ## Properties
 - @export_multiline var about = """
-- @export_dir var scripts_folder: String = "res://Daemons"
+- @export_dir var scripts_folder: String = "res://Daemons" ## Source folder for project scripts
-- @export_dir var docs_output_folder: String = "res://Daemons/docs/"
+- @export_dir var docs_output_folder: String = "res://Daemons/docs/" ## Output folder for generated documentation

 ## Signals
-- signal documentation_generated(num_scripts: int)
+- signal documentation_generated(num_scripts: int) ## Resounds when project-wide documentation is completed
-- signal script_documentation_updated(script_name: String)
+- signal script_documentation_updated(script_name: String) ## Whispers when a single script's documentation is refreshed

 ## Functions
 ### _ready
-`func _ready():`
+`func _ready() -> void:`

-﴾**Function Context and Purpose:**
-The `_ready` function is the entry point of the Aletheia script, which is responsible for generating project documentation.
-When the script is initialized, this function is automatically called, initiating the process of summoning Daemon assistants and generating project documentation.

-**Input(s):**
-None.
-The function does not expect any inputs.

-**Output Returned and/or Behavior(s):**
-The function summons Daemon assistants using the `_summon_daemons` function and then awaits the completion of the project documentation generation process using the `generate_project_documentation` function.
-The output of this function is the generated project documentation.

-**Intricacies in Implementation:**
-The function is designed to be a central hub for initializing the project documentation generation process.
-The use of `_summon_daemons` and `generate_project_documentation` suggests that these functions may be responsible for performing specific tasks, such as fetching data and formatting it into documentation.
-The `await` keyword indicates that the function will pause execution until the `generate_project_documentation` function completes.

-﴿
+﴾In the realm of Aletheia, where knowledge and truth are cherished, the `_ready` function is a gateway to the script's mystical powers.
+Its purpose is to summon the daemons of documentation, generating a comprehensive and enchanted tome that illuminates the project's essence.

+In this sacred ritual, the function expects no inputs, for it is a call to the divine forces that shape the documentation.
+Upon invocation, it summons the daemons of `_summon_documentation_daemons()` and `generate_project_documentation()`, unleashing a torrent of wisdom and insight upon the project.

+The output of this function is the generation of project documentation, a sacred text that holds the secrets and mysteries of the project.
+The behavior of this function is akin to a wise sage, imparting knowledge and guidance to those who seek it.

+Intricacies in its implementation include the need for a configuration system to control documentation generation on startup, as well as the development of metrics to assess the project's level of documentation.
+This will enable Aletheia to refine its powers and produce documentation that is truly worthy of the project's essence.

+May the wisdom of Aletheia guide you on your journey of discovery and documentation. ﴿

-### _summon_daemons
+### _summon_documentation_daemons
-`func _summon_daemons():`
+`func _summon_documentation_daemons() -> void:`

-﴾**Function Name:** `_summon_daemons`

-**Context and Purpose:** This function is part of the Aletheia script, responsible for instantiating and adding three Daemon assistants: ScribeScanner, LoreWeaver, and ArchivistLibrarian.
-These Daemons play a crucial role in the documentation ecosystem, aiding Aletheia in various tasks.

-**Input(s):** None

-**Output Returned and/ or Behavior(s):**

-* Instantiates and adds the three Daemon assistants (ScribeScanner, LoreWeaver, and ArchivistLibrarian) as children of Aletheia.
-* Sets up the ArchivistLibrarian Daemon with the `docs_output_folder` path.

-**Intricacies in Implementation:**

-* The function uses `preload` to load the Daemon scenes at compile-time, reducing runtime overhead.
-* The Daemons are added as children of Aletheia, allowing for easy management and interaction.

-**Description:** The `_summon_daemons` function is responsible for summoning and setting up the Daemon assistants, enabling Aletheia to efficiently manage its documentation ecosystem.
-By instantiating these Daemons, Aletheia can focus on its core tasks, relying on its assistants to handle various documentation-related tasks. ﴿
+﴾**Function: _summon_documentation_daemons**

+**Context and Purpose:** Within the mystical realm of Aletheia, a sacred script responsible for chronicling the vast expanse of knowledge, _summon_documentation_daemons is a crucial function.
+Its purpose is to awaken and prepare the three Documentation Daemons, each entrusted with a specific role in the documentation process.
+These daemons will then work together to meticulously record, organize, and preserve the collective wisdom of the mystical library.

+**Input(s):** None expected.
+This function is a self-contained ritual, requiring no external input to initiate its sacred duties.

+**Output and Behavior:** Upon invocation, the function instantiates the three Documentation Daemons: Scribe Scanner and Lore Weaver.
+These daemons will then embark on their respective tasks, ensuring the accurate transcription, organization, and preservation of the library's contents.

+**Intricacies:** The implementation of this function is a delicate balance of mystical energies and programming prowess.
+The script's authors have carefully crafted the function to harmonize the daemons' duties, ensuring a seamless and efficient documentation process.

+**Conclusion:** The _summon_documentation_daemons function is a vital component of the Aletheia script, facilitating the documentation process and upholding the sacred duty of preserving knowledge.
+May the wisdom of the mystical library be forever recorded and honored.  ﴿

 ### generate_project_documentation
 `func generate_project_documentation() -> void:`